markcerqueira/markcerqueira.github.com/README.md

 This repository is automatically transformed by [Jekyll][1] into a static site whenever I push to GitHub.

 ## Set-Up
-* See this helpful [GitHub page on setting up Jekyll][11] - specifically the Installing Jekyll section
+* See this helpful [GitHub page on setting up Jekyll][11] - specifically the Installing Jekyll section.

+## Common Tasks and Commands
+* bundle exec jekyll serve --watch to run the blog locally
+* bundle exec rake post title="New Post" to create a new blog post
+* bundle exec rake publish to publish the blog

 ## Credits
 * Using modified version of [the-program Jekyll theme][2]